 - Ireland has emerged as an accommodating host to many of the global hyperscale community’s major players in recent years, with the likes of Amazon, Facebook, Google and Microsoft collectively investing billions of pounds in building datacentres on the island.

-When the project was first announced in February 2015, Apple said the 166,000 square metre facility would be on course for completion by 2017, and would be used to host and deliver several core services to consumers across Europe, including iMessage, Maps and Siri.
+When the project was first announced in February 2015, Apple said the 166,000m2 facility would be on course for completion by 2017, and would be used to host and deliver several core services to consumers across Europe, including iMessage, Maps and Siri.

-Incidentally, the February 2015 announcement also featured details of Apple’s now abandoned plan to build a second, similarly-sized European datacentre in Athenry, County Galway, Ireland.
+Incidentally, the February 2015 announcement also featured details of Apple’s now abandoned plan to build a second, similar-sized European datacentre in Athenry, County Galway, Ireland.

 Having initially secured planning permission for the project at local council level, a series of objections and appeals against the project resulted in a four-year legal tussle over whether or not Apple could start work at the site.

 As a direct result of this, Apple confirmed in May 2018 that it would no longer be building its planned datacentre in Athenry, but said the experience would not dampen its business expansion plans in Ireland as a whole.

 Last week, the Irish Supreme Court confirmed it had dismissed an appeal by two long-standing objectors to the project, who claimed planning permission for the project should never have been granted without a more rigorous assessment of the environment impact of the build taking place.